Shivang44/Screenur/README.md

 - Implement tray icon with notifications
 - Develop settings menu
   - Change screenshot hotkeys
-  - Change post-screenshot options (automatically open in browser or not, copy to clipboard, etc)
+  - Change post-screenshot options (automatically open in browser or not, copy to clipboard or not, etc)
   - Option to save screenshots locally
 - Implement asynchronous uploads so users can spam the screenshot buttons and have each request processed
 - Design icons (would love suggestions/input on this!)